top of page

 Teach Your Dog a New Skill

-Teaching your dog something new is not only a way to benefit our dogs, but as owners it allows us to feel accomplished and proud that WE did that!
+Teaching your dog something new is not only a way to benefit our dogs, but as owners it allows us to feel accomplished and proud that we did that!
 It is a great way of improving the bond between dog and owner.
 But here's the tricky part...
 What can we teach our dogs?
 I'm glad you asked!

 Dog Parkour

 Now...
 I'm sure you're all thinking, isn't parkour a human sport?
 And you're not wrong!
 In a sense, dog parkour is not entirely different from human parkour.
 If I were to try and define it...
-Dog parkour is where owners will train the dog to travel across a set of obstacles, relying on the dogs ability to balance on different surfaces and objects.
-It doesn't have to be extravagant and complex; teaching your dog to place 2 paws on a surface is fantastic.
+Dog parkour is where owners train dogs to travel across a set of obstacles, relying on the dogs ability to balance on different surfaces and objects.
+It doesn't have to be extravagant and complex - teaching your dog to place 2 paws on a surface is fantastic.
 Check out this photo of Bear below, who last week on her walk with us, learnt how to balance on two tree stumps at the same time!
 If you want to learn more about dog parkour, you'll want to head over to Nose to Trail ran by Rachel Rodgers!
 She runs dog parkour classes in Nantwich (alongside other amazing classes such as pet trailing and reducing reactivity) and comes highly recommended by us!

 Check out her website here: https://nosetotrail.co.uk/